targodan/ffgopeg/README.md

-# goav
+# ffgopeg

 This go library provides bindings for ffmpeg.
+Its main goal is to make the ffmpeg library accessable in a way that feels natural in the go language.
-This is a permanent fork of [giorgisio/goav](https://github.com/giorgisio/goav) and will differ in the following ways.
+This library is based on [giorgisio/goav](https://github.com/giorgisio/goav) and will differ in the following ways.

 - Target ffmpeg version: 3.1.n
 - No deprecated functions.